 Come spend a day with us exploring these fantastic places and learn about how Universities started and view the stunning architecture of colleges such as Trinity, Kings College, Christchurch and more.
 Starting at the city of Cambridge, where you will enjoy a walking guided tour of the city.
 We continue our trip towards Oxford.
 Join the guide for a walking tour of its famous sights.
-Lastly, we will enter Christ Church - famous for being one of the Harry potter films and later a source of inspiration.

 |Age Range: 10 - 80yrs|

 |Tour Pace: Relaxed|

 |Group Size: 25 - 41|

 |Sat.
 7th Sep 2019||GBP £44|

 |Sat.
 16th Nov 2019||GBP £44|